On the enhancement of boundary layer skin friction by turbulence: an angular momentum approach: Conclusions

 The original FIK relation for internal flows relates the enhancement of wall shear stress to an integral of the Reynolds stress, $-\overline{u^\prime v^\prime}$, weighted by $1 - y/h$.
 However, the present approach shows that the augmentation of boundary layer skin friction by turbulent mixing is quantified by an unweighted integral of the Reynolds stress, emphasizing the contribution from the outer layer of the boundary layer.
 The difference in the weighting of the Reynolds stress integral is due to the engineering contexts of these two flows.
 The desired outcome of internal flow analysis (e.g., pipe flows) is the characterization of pressure drop as a function of flow rate (i.e., the integral of the mean velocity over the cross-section).
-This leads to a second moment of momentum (or triple integral) procedure for FIK.
+This leads to a second moment of momentum (or triple integral) procedure for FIK, so that the laminar friction factor is written in terms of the bulk velocity.
 On the other hand, analysis of boundary layers seeks to find the skin friction drag as related to the velocity at the edge of the boundary layer (\textit{not} the integral of the velocity profile).
-This prioritizes the first moment of momentum, here interpreted as angular momentum due to the time-like nature of the streamwise coordinate in the parabolized boundary layer equations.
+This prioritizes the first moment of momentum so that the Blasius friction factor is written in terms of the freestream velocity.
+Conveniently, the first moment of momentum may be physically interpreted as angular momentum due to the time-like nature of the streamwise coordinate in the parabolized boundary layer equations.
 Other flow features such as mean wall-normal fluxes and the downstream growth of the boundary layer's angular momentum thickness may also play a role in the AMI equation.

 This angular momentum approach provides a simple, intuitive interpretation of skin friction contributions in terms of torques about a distance $y = \ell$ from the wall.
 It is argued that the introduction of a user-defined length scale is an inevitable feature of a skin friction relation containing that of an equivalent laminar boundary layer plus turbulent enhancements.
 This is true because the definition of an equivalent laminar boundary layer for a given turbulent one requires the specification of what $Re$ is held fixed for such a comparison.
 When $\ell \rightarrow \infty$ at a fixed streamwise location, the AMI equation converges to the classical von K\'arm\'an momentum integral equation.
 The relative contributions of the different physical phenomena differs significantly with different choices for $\ell = \ell(x)$, highlighting the flexibility of this analysis.
 This was first illustrated for laminar pressure gradient driven boundary layer flows before turning to direct numerical simulations of transitional and turbulent boundary layers.